AnkhzayaBatnasan/Project2-IT125/README.md

 -   **FK:** Events_EventID → Events(EventID)

-Tip: For strict M:M integrity, you can also enforce uniqueness on (Members_MemberID, Events_EventID) to avoid duplicate attendance rows for the same member/event pair.

 **g) Fish type (1:1 with Fish_Catches in your current design)**

 -   **PK:** TypeID (INT, NOT NULL, AUTO_INCREMENT)